 Please remember: Federal Law prohibits unauthorized artifact collecting and excavating.
 Help preserve this non-renewable resource by taking only photographs and leaving only foot prints.

 The prehistoric populations who called this area their home were nomadic hunters and gathers.
 They did not practice agriculture, nor did they establish permanent villages or settlements.
 Instead, they moved through the valleys and mountains on a seasonal basis to take advantage of the abundant plant and animal resources in the area.
 Spring time might find these groups at lower elevations where plants were beginning to bloom and fish were spawning in the rivers and creeks.
 With the onset of summer and the melting of snow from the foothills and mountains, these groups would follow the migration of big game animals and maturing plant species to progressively higher elevations.
 By late summer and early fall these groups would locate themselves in the high mountain forests and meadows, only to return to the lower elevations with the approaching winter snows.

 This portion of the Rocky Mountains is adjacent to the Great Plains to the east, the Great Basin to the west and southwest, and the Columbia Plateau to the northwest.
 It is likely that the people who lived in this area had contact with other cultural groups through migrations to adjacent areas, which helped shape the culture of these people who called the mountains of western Wyoming their territory.

 Click on the following links to learn more about the history of each time period on the Bridger-Teton National Forest.

 The historic period on the Bridger-Teton begins in 1807 with the arrival of the first of the Euro-American fur trappers.
 Although the Historic Period spans only 200 years, there is a rich diversity in the types of historic activities and sites that reflect the life styles and culture typical of the American West.

-To learn more about Historic Guard Stations on the Bridger-Teton National Forest
+Historic Guard Stations on the Bridger-Teton National Forest